 Fig. 1.
 Choosing versions of items to be restored.

 Fig. 2.
-Choosing target server for restoring data: on-premises Exchange or Office 365.
+Choosing a target server for restoring Exchange data: on-premises Exchange Server or Office 365.

 Fig. 3.
-Three ways of resolving items' conflicts.|
+Three ways of resolving naming conflicts.

 Restoring backups - in this article, you will learn how to filter the content to be restored, create new and manage existing restore jobs, and how to monitor a restore process.